peterdikant/xair-remote/README.md

 	$ python xair-remote.py -h

-Connect your X-Touch Mini controller and identify the name of the MIDI port this controller uses:

-	$ python xair-remote.py -l

-On MacOS, the output might look like this:

-	Connected MIDI Ports:
-	    X-TOUCH MINI
-	    X18/XR18

-You need to start the app with the port name of your X-Touch Mini.
-If the port name contains whitespace characters (like it does in this example) you need to enclose it in double quotes.

-You may specify an ip address for the mixer.
-If you don't specify the address, the app will try to locate the mixer on your network.

-Run the app:

-	$ python xair-remote.py "X-TOUCH MINI"

-or
+The app will automatically detect both your X-Touch controller and the XR18.
+So connect the controller and make sure the XR18 is reachable on your network.
+Now you can start the app:

-	$ python xair-remote.py "X-TOUCH MINI" 192.168.178.37
+	$ python xair-remote.py

 If the app can not find your controller or connect to the X-Air mixer, it will terminate with an error message explaining the problem.
 If everything started up successfully, the X-Touch mini will reflect the current mixer state and the console output will look like this:

 	Found XR18 with firmware 1.17 on IP 192.168.178.37
+	Using MIDI input: X-TOUCH MINI
-	Successfully setup MIDI port X-TOUCH MINI.
+	Using MIDI output: X-TOUCH MINI
 	Successfully connected to XR18 with firmware 1.17 at 192.168.178.37.

+Startup will fail if the X-Touch controller is not connected or the XR18 could not be located on the network.
+In the latter case you could try to specify the IP address of the mixer on the command line:

+	$ python xair-remote.py 192.168.178.37

 ## Using